radicle-dev/old.radicle.xyz/content/docs/tutorial-part-1-contributor.rst

    1 files changed, 8 insertions(+)
    create mode 100644 YYYY-MM-DD_username.txt

-Now let's propose our diff upstream using the HEAD of this git branch.
+Now let's propose our patch upstream using the HEAD of this git branch.

 ::

-  $ rad diff propose HEAD
+  $ rad patch propose HEAD
-  Proposing <DIFF-ID> to <PROJECT-ID>
+  Proposing <PATCH-ID> to <PROJECT-ID>

-If we want to see the status of our diff we can do that with:
+If we want to see the status of our patch we can do that with:

 ::

-  $ rad diff list
+  $ rad patch list
   state     #  commit                  author  updated pending   1  YYY-MM-DD_username.txt  hxrts   2019-03-04T21:23:34Z

-As long as our garden is the correct dimensions, it shouldn't take long for our proposed diff to be accepted and then we'll be able to see our garden on the map at https://radicle.xyz/garden.
+As long as our garden is the correct dimensions, it shouldn't take long for our proposed patch to be accepted and then we'll be able to see our garden on the map at https://radicle.xyz/garden.
 Also if you check out master, ``$ git checkout master``, and pull in the latest changes, ``$ git pull origin master``, you should see your garden file there as well.

 |